 - Creation or modification of a lesson/unit on critical consciousness for your individual school context

 - Access to a community of practice that enables you to engage with fellow program participants once the workshop is completed

-The program requires 8-10 hours total in conjunction with program content.
+This workshop requires 8-10 hours total in conjunction with program content.
 If you complete all individual assessments and contribute to group discussions prior to the end of the course period, you will receive your certificate and clock hours indicating completion.

 - Learn about the concept of critical consciousness and why it represents an important developmental asset for youth of color

 - Explore promising practices for supporting youth critical consciousness development